Matthew-Kwan/Ocean_app/README.md

 ### Admin View
 If you’re logged in as an Admin, you can view the admin dashboards.
 You can see the current active sessions, a list of all registered users, and reports from users.
 In Phase 2, more functionality will be added with regards to resolving reports.

-## Limitations of Phase 1

-1) A limitation that we experienced in phase 1 was from the lack of a backend.
-With no backend, it was difficult to properly address drilling down components, and it caused the site to break upon refresh.
-In the future, for phase 2 we will be implementing a state management system to help address this problem.

-2) As expected, a lot of portions of the code are not actually functioning due to the lack of a server to play with.
-We have commented at locations where there would be a GET, POST, or PUT request for when we implement a backend server in phase 2.

-## Future Work for Front-end

-There are some additional pieces of work that we would like to perform on the front-end to improve upon it in phase 2.

-1) Implement state management (Recoil or Redux)
-2) Improve responsive styling
-3) Add more fish and tank decor variety and fix the styling for both of these to make it look better
-4) There are some miscallaneous styling bugs in tank and ocean we will address

-Phase 2 will address these extra front-end fixes, but the backend will be the first thing prioritized.

 # Routes

 ## User Routes